lvsram/profiles-rest-api/README.md

 HelloWorld api view
 Updated file is profiles_api/view.py create urls.py in profile_api and then include this file to urls.py file of project.

+->Create serializer to receive we post to request to our API Serializer is a feature from the Django rest framework that allows you to easily convert data inputs into Python objects and vice versa.
+Is kind of similar to a Django form which you define and it has the various fields that you want to expect for the input for your API.
+So if we're going to add post or update functionality to our Hello API view then we need to create a Serializer to receive the content that we post to the API.